Oscar Robertson

 Oscar Robertson was born on this date in 1938.
 He was a Black basketball player and administrator.

 After leaving U.C. in 1960, he joined the NBA’s Cincinnati Royals.
 For the 1961-1962 season, Robertson achieved a "triple-double" average for points, assists, and rebounds in double figures each game.
 Since this accomplishment, it has never been matched.
 Robertson played with the Royals for ten years before being traded to the Milwaukee Bucks.
-Also, in the late 1960s, he served as the NBA Players Association president.
-In Milwaukee, he helped lead the Bucks to an NBA championship in 1971.
+Also, in the late 1960s, he served as the president of the NBA Players Association.
+He helped lead the Bucks to an NBA championship in Milwaukee in 1971.
 Robertson retired from the Bucks in 1974.

 Robertson remains one of the most significant names in basketball history and has received many honors.
-He is a member of the National Basketball Hall of Fame and has been named one of ESPN’s 50 Greatest Athletes of the Century.
+He is a National Basketball Hall of Fame member named one of ESPN’s 50 Greatest Athletes of the Century.
 Robertson currently resides with his family in Cincinnati.

 Cincinnati Historical Society Library,